 The city completes an Urban Growth Boundary Swap removing all, except 5 acres, of the property from city limits.

-The Friends begin fundraising for park improvements.
-The Friends host the first event at Ford’s Pond with Blue Zones Project – Umpqua in July 2018.
-A weekly Monday Walkers group begins meeting in October 2018 (ongoing).
+The Friends begin fundraising for park improvements and host the first event at Ford’s Pond with Blue Zones Project – Umpqua in July 2018.

 In 2019, the Friends are awarded a $25,000 U.S. Fish and Wildlife Service Partners grant to restore the oak savanna habitat on the west hillside.
 Working with Sutherlin HS, FFA students harvest acorns and begin growing the saplings at the school greenhouse.
 The Friends clear brush on the hillside.